What These 7 Men Wish They Could Tell Their Younger Selves About Their Health

 Men’s health: Get your testosterone checked

-After battling what he thought was depression or bipolar disorder for years, Jim Tigar’s life changed for the better when a random TV commercial planted the idea that he might have low testosterone.
+After battling what he thought was depression or bipolar disorder for years, Jim Tigar’s life changed for the better when a random TV commercial planted the idea that he might have low testosterone (sometimes referred to as andropause).
 The once happy-go-lucky and carefree retired fireman had seen several doctors and been tested numerous times in attempts to discover what was wrong.
 There are 7 crucial things your doctor doesn’t know about your health, and Tigar couldn’t find relief with any of the diagnoses or prescriptions he received.
 Late one night, the commercial about low testosterone came on, prompting him to ask his doctor for a testosterone screen the next day.
 Turns out, Tigar was low on the male hormone, and his doctor gave him a testosterone shot.
 Within a week he was back to himself—after an excruciating seven-year ordeal.
 While Tigar was lucky to find an answer for his troubles, testosterone is not a solution for every man.
 Here are 10 questions men should definitely ask doctors about testosterone.

 Men’s health: Know your limitations